PATIENTS TREATED FOR MALARIA

 CHILDREN VACCINATED AGAINST MEASLES

-The Democratic Republic of Congo, the second largest country in Africa, has for years been gripped by a dire humanitarian and health crisis.
-Violent conflicts over who should control the DRC’s rich natural resources began in the 1990s, causing major population movements and the destruction of health facilities and public services.
-The country has suffered recurrent outbreaks of cholera, measles, and malaria.
-The medical needs here are enormous; the country’s infant mortality rate is one of the highest in the world.
+The Democratic Republic of Congo (DRC), the second largest country in Africa, has been gripped by dire humanitarian and health crises for many years.
+Rich in natural resources, DRC has been the scene of conflicts since the early 1990s.
+This has resulted in large population displacements, as well as the destruction of health facilities and public services.
+Outbreaks of cholera, measles and malaria are frequent throughout the country.
+The medical needs here are enormous and the country’s infant mortality rate is one of the highest in the world.

-ALIMA began responding to outbreaks in Katanga Province in 2013.
-An emergency response team, RUSH, responds to medical, hygiene, and water-access emergencies related to epidemics and population displacement.
-RUSH also provides epidemiological surveillance in 23 health zones in Katanga, and in the event of an outbreak can deploy an evaluation team and begin response in 72 hours.
-RUSH led 18 investigations into 56 alerts/warnings between 2013 and 2015, launched ten interventions.
+ALIMA has been working in Katanga Province since the end of 2013 to respond to medical emergencies related to outbreaks and displacement, and to help improve hygiene and access to water.
+RUSH also provides epidemiological surveillance in 23 health zones in Katanga.
+In the event of an outbreak, they are able to deploy an evaluation team within 72 hours to carry out an exploration mission to assess needs and respond to an epidemic.
+RUSH led 18 investigations into 56 alerts/warnings between 2013 and 2015, and launched ten interventions.